BrettOJ/tf-az-module-azuread-service-principal-password/README.md

-# tf-az-module-azuread-service-principal-password
+# tf-az-module-azuread-application-password
-Terraform Module for creating a Service Principal Password
+Terraform module to create an Azure AD application password